Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-sample/README.md

 - RTSP simulation
 - Yolo V3 AI model to detect objects

-You can choose to set this up so the RTSP simulation videos are uploaded to the cloud or to your local files.
-This tutorial will set things up to run locally, but see instructions under [Next Steps](https://github.com/julialieberman/azure-intelligent-edge-patterns/blob/t-jull-lvasample/Research/lva-ase-sample/src/setup/readme.md) to change this.
+This tutorial will set things up to output files to a local share.

 ## Contents ##